WING-NUS/cs6101/_pages/about.md

 ## Retrieval Augmented Generation (RAG)

+The physical class will take place at Seminar Room 31 (COM4 #03-01), at the School of Computing.

 <!-- This course is based on materials from Percy Liang, Tatsunori Hashimoto and Christopher Ré's [CS324 Large Language Models](https://stanford-cs324.github.io/winter2022/) course at Stanford; Danqi Chen's [COS 597G Understanding Large Language Models](https://www.cs.princeton.edu/courses/archive/fall22/cos597G/) course at Princeton; and Ryan Cotterell's [Large Language Models](https://rycolab.io/classes/llm-s23/) course at ETH.
 All three sets of instructors have given their explicit permission to allow us to re-use and build upon their fantastic resources.
 There will be 14 reading sessions, which will be held from 16:00 pm to 18:00 pm on Fridays.
 On alternate Thursdays, 13:00-15:00 pm, we will have project consultation sessions. -->

 Click on **Details** to see how to participate in the course.